 Great customer service starts with making great hires.
-But, that’s not where it ends.
+But that’s not where it ends.
 Providing excellent customer service has never been more critical.
-According to a recent marketing report by Gartner, 89% of businesses are now expected to compete on customer experience alone, compared to only 36% just a few years prior.
+According to Gartner’s recent marketing report, 89% of businesses are now expected to compete on customer experience alone, compared to only 36% just a few years prior.
 No matter how talented your new hires are, they will not be successful without proper training.

 So, how can you provide a great training experience for your customer service team?
 Here are five tips to help you get your team started on the right foot.

-According to Micah Solomon, customer service consultant and Forbes contributor, purpose-based customer service training is a crucial component to providing a high quality training experience for new hires.
+According to Micah Solomon, customer service consultant and Forbes contributor, purpose-based customer service training are crucial to providing a high-quality training experience for new hires.
 They should understand how their role ties into the larger mission statement of the company.
 For example, Amazon strives to be ‘Earth’s most customer-centric company.’
-Everyone from live chat agents, to call center operators should understand how their day-to-day responsibilities help the company achieve this vision.
+Everyone from live chat agents to call center operators should understand how their day-to-day responsibilities help them achieve this vision.

 Don’t Shy Away From Difficult Subjects